Jacob4649/Chess/README.md

 # Chess

-My chess summative from grade 11 computer science
+My chess summative from grade 11 computer science.

+A game of chess.